Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/quizhide-queaster/rules/_index.md

 The Seekers take clockwise turns until done.

-On your turn, you first receive one **Clue Card** from a Hider.
-(After which that Hider draws their hand back up to 3.)
+On your turn, you first receive one **Clue Card** from the Hider.

-Then take one of two possible actions.
+* The Hider may place the Clue Card before you any way they want.
+(On its own, on top of another, rotated, facedown, ...)
+* Then the Hider draws their hand back up to 5.

+Now you take 3 actions.
+The possible actions are ...
-* **Walk**: take at most 3 steps to an adjacent room.
+* **Walk**: move your pawn to an adjacent room (not diagonally).
-* **Search**: collect the egg underneath 1 obstacle in your room.
+* **Search**: collect the egg underneath an obstacle in your current room.

+For every 3 Clue Cards you receive, however, you must Search at least _once_.

-If the Hiders think there are no good eggs for a Player anymore, they can say so.
-The Player leaves the map: they get no more turns until the end of the game.
+If the Hider thinks there are no good eggs for a Player anymore, they can say so.
+The Player leaves the map: they get no more turns.

+Once every Seeker has received 3 Clue Cards, the Hider may **refresh their memory**.
+They pick 2 rows or columns and look at all remaining eggs there.

 @TODO: IMAGE EXAMPLE

 {{% /rules-block %}}

+{{% rules-block id="expansions" heading="Expansions & Variants" icon="expansion" icontint="orange" %}}

+{{% rules-block heading="Variants" %}}

+On **high player counts** (6+ players), you can increase board size (e.g. 5x5) and pick multiple Hiders.

+For a **faster game**, you can take simultaneous turns.
+The Hider simply deals out Clue Cards as they please and players can puzzle and walk around simultaneously.

+For a **higher pressure game**, add an extra rule for when the game ends: once every player has received **6 Clue Cards**.
+(In a 2-player game, make this 9 Clue Cards.)

+You can play the game **competitively**.
+Each player only scores themselves, and highest score wins.
+In that case, pick an unbiased Hider.

+{{% /rules-block %}}

+{{% rules-block heading="Spoiled Expansion" %}}

 <!---
 IDEAS FOR EXPANSIONS: